“Do not anticipate trouble or worry about what may never happen. Keep in the sunlight.”

 6. Remember: people don’t think about you and what you do that much really.

 You may feel like everyone is watching, judging and thinking about you a whole lot.
-And so you get nervous or hold yourself back a lot in life.
+And so you get nervous or hold yourself back in life.

 But a sobering realization I have had over the years is that people simply don't care that much about what you do.